Keurig K-Compact Review

 For me, this Keurig is absolutely perfect.
 Not only is it compact enough to fit on my counter (space is lacking in my kitchen), but it brews a really hot, tasty cup of coffee.
 I do wish the water reservoir was a little bigger and I’d prefer it to be on the side of the machine (I have to pull it away from the wall for a refill), but I realize that I’d be giving up its space-saving design for that, which I don’t want.

 I love the build and design of the Keurig K-Compact.
 It also has an awesome price point you can’t be mad at.
 It does all the basics of a Keurig without giving you features you’ll pay for but never use.
-If you’re looking for a stylish Keurig with color options (this one comes in Teal as shown, Grey, Black, and Red) that brews quickly, this is it.
+If you’re looking for a stylish Keurig with color options (this one comes in Torquoise as shown, Grey, Black, and Red) that brews quickly, this is it.
 Click this link to purchase it.

 Keurig K-Compact Single Serve Coffee Maker